bfxy/bfxy-elevator/docs/source/using_the_elevator.rst

 Do’s and don’ts
 ---------------

-The rules of using an elevator are simple and do not require memorization as most of them will be followed intuitively.
+The rules of using the elevator are simple and do not require memorization as most of them will be followed intuitively.
 However, pay attention to them for once and especially do not overlook those applied if you are accompanied by a child or a baby.

 +--------------------------------------------------+-------------------------------------------------+
 | | **DO**                                         | | **WHY**                                       |